 NORWAY (LOFOTEN ISLANDS)

 Riding the recent wave of immersive food experiences, Norway’s new four-night Kitchen On The Edge of the World packages are the freshest of the lot.
 A partnership between Holmen, a rustic-chic restaurant and hotel on one of the Lofoten islands, and the British chef Valentine Warner (a long-time advocate of cooking in Scandinavia’s wilder corners), three such retreats are planned for this year, with the first one kicking off in March.
-Guest chefs include Nathan Outlaw, Mark Hix and Gill Meller, brought in to lead events such as cooking demos, fishing trips and wild picnics, alongside a team of artists, filmmakers and naturalists.
+Guest chefs include Niklas Ekstedt and Angela Hartnett, brought in to lead events such as cooking demos, fishing trips and wild picnics, alongside a team of artists, filmmakers and naturalists.

 MYANMAR (SHAN STATE)